Find Affordable College Courses

 Read full report on Liberal Arts / Sciences & Humanities at Arkansas State University - Newport

-Black River Technical College ranked #7 on this year’s Best Liberal Arts & Humanities Schools in Arkansas list.
-Located in the rural area of Pocahontas, Black River Technical College is a public school with a small student population.
+Black River Technical College came in at #7 in this year’s edition of the Best Liberal Arts & Humanities Schools in Arkansas ranking.
+Located in the rural area of Pocahontas, Black River Technical College is a public college with a small student population.

 On average, liberal arts / sciences and humanities graduates from Black River Technical College take out $10,025 in student loans while working on their degree.

-Arkansas State University Mid-South came in at #8 in this year’s edition of the Best Liberal Arts & Humanities Schools in Arkansas ranking.
-ASU Mid-South is a small public school located in the large suburb of West Memphis.
+Arkansas State University Mid-South ranked #8 on this year’s Best Liberal Arts & Humanities Schools in Arkansas list.
+ASU Mid-South is a small public school located in the suburb of West Memphis.

 #9